Skogsøy Webshop Home Travel Gullfjell Contact

 I

 As with other birders I like to travel from time to time, although it can be difficult to tear myself away from Skogsøy and Tjeldstø.
-Birding takes up the majority of my free time but concessions must be made to the rest of the family - and this generally means package holidays to warmer climes.
+Birding takes up the majority of my free time but concessions must be made to the rest of the family - and until several years ago this generally meant package holidays to warmer climes.
+Since 2014 destinations have been rather more exotic.

 Holidays for me have been family events rather than birding trips.
+Finding a flight is usually first on the list for the holiday.
+You can find business class tickets online for as cheap as a coach flight ticket.
+A business class flight is much more relaxing and comfortable so it's always a great option for the cost.
 However, binoculars are always packed, mountain bikes rented and the local areas explored.
 I have tended to opt for car free birding preferring to bird either by mountain bike or on foot for any number of reasons.
 This page presents some recommendations for trips that combine birding with family holidays:

 There are books to cover most destinations - the birding guides I have used can be found on the books page.